 He’s picked it up from his mother

 Your puppy has probably been eating poop since he was with all his doggy brothers and sisters in the litter.
-Mother dogs eat the poop of their children.
+Mother dogs eat their puppies' poop.
 While this may seem gross, it’s actually perfectly natural.
 In a dog’s natural environment, a mother dog does this in order to keep the den clean and also to make sure no predators are drawn to the scent.
 Your pup, who copies the behaviour of its mother, is just naturally following her lead.

 Believe it or not, if your puppy is eating poop, he might just be a little bored or even lonely.
-Boredom is often the sole cause of dog poop eating, no matter what the age of your dog.
-Poop eating basically becomes a past time.
+This can be the case for dogs or puppies of any age.

 The start of a dog’s life can be a rather stressful time.
 There are lots of new things to learn, lots of adjusting to do, and new people to get to know.
 Stress or separation anxiety can cause puppies to display lots of odd behaviours, one of them being eating poop.